 941 Tax Deposits Penalties: Late Payroll Tax Penalty

-If you don’t make your payroll tax deposits on time, you can incur a failure to deposit penalty.
-These are also called 941 tax deposit penalties.
-The amount of the federal tax deposit penalty varies based on your tax obligations and how late you make the payment.
+Failing to make your payroll tax deposits on time can lead to a failure-to-deposit penalty.
+These are also commonly known as 941 tax deposit penalties.
+The amount of the federal tax deposit penalty varies based on your tax obligations and how late your payment is.

-Need help with unpaid payroll taxes or the FTD penalty right now?
+Need help with unpaid payroll taxes or payroll tax penalties?
 Want tax advice on issues related to withholding taxes or any other business taxes?
-Then, contact us at the W Tax Group today.
+Contact us at the W Tax Group today to discuss your tax situation with a professional.

 - 2% if you’re one to five days late.